The Vermont Statutes Online

 (i) Shall provide the person and the Commission with a copy of each comment received.

-(ii) Within 15 days of the close of the comment period, may file a revised draft citation with the Commission.
+(ii) Within 15 days following the close of the comment period, may file a revised draft citation with the Commission.
 The revised draft citation may be accompanied by a stipulation or agreed settlement between the person and the Department with a request for Commission approval.

 (3) If the Commission has not opened a proceeding pursuant to subdivision (2)(D) of this subsection, the Department may issue a final administrative citation to the person.
-Within 30 days of receipt of a final administrative citation, the person shall respond in one of the following ways:
+Within 30 days following receipt of a final administrative citation, the person shall respond in one of the following ways:

 (A) Request a hearing before the Commission on the existence of the alleged violation, the proposed penalty, and the proposed remedial action.